 5. Identify, Aggregate, or Remove Redundant Data

-With normalized data, you’ll be able to identify redundant data in your customer datasets, even when that redundant data is housed in multiple different fields.
+With normalized data, you’ll be able to identify redundant data in a customer data set, even when that redundant data is housed in multiple different fields.
 In order to normalize data, you have to ask yourself what the field is trying to say.
 What is it that the data is tracking?
-In figuring that you, you can identify when fields are trying to say the same thing and merge them to avoid confusion and limit costs.
+With that figured out you can identify when fields are trying to say the same thing and merge them to avoid confusion and limit costs.
+Aggregating data is critical for analysis.

 A Tool to Help Normalize Data

-The Health Assessment allows you to add custom templates, so standardization issues that are specific to your business can be tracked and fixed as they arise.
+The Health Assessment allows you to create custom templates, so standardization issues that are specific to your business can be tracked and fixed as they arise.